paramsen/root.paramsen.com/README.md

 ## Setup
     ~> cd <directory of cloned>
     ~> git submodule update --init --recursive # This repo is separated into 3 git submodules, this, [be][], [fe][]

+## Run on server [production]
+Ansible enables us to provision (install necessary software on) our server, deploy and run the site without manual interaction.

+To get the site up & running on a new virtual server, just;

+    ~> cd ./prod
+    ~> ansible-playbook init/setup.yml
+    # Ansible provisions your server with the necessary software/configs which might take ~20 minutes
+    ~> ansible-playbook deploy/deploy_fe.yml
+    ~> ansible-playbook deploy/deploy_containers.yml

+And we're up!
+Without Ansible this would take ~2 hours for this system, with more than 50 tasks to execute.
+Manually.
+Whew!
+_If you were to run this, you'd need to create your own ./prod/vars/private.yml files (without .template.) and use your own Ansible inventory for your server IPs!_

 ## Run local [dev]: First start instructions
     ~> cd ./dev